 LAB LEAD/AREA Expert: Adam Weiler

 Thinking in sustainable social systems.
 Steelcase was a founder of WMCAT (West Michigan Center for Arts + Technology), an organization that has a mission of building a culture of community for people to create social and economic progress in their lives and communities.
 Adam is WMCAT’s first director of Social Enterprise and is scaling design thinking over multiple sectors by leveraging the investment and talent of Steelcase in both professional development and funding.
 The challenge to the HATCH Network is to adapt Steelcase’s principles and practices for broader applications in social and business settings.

 We live in times of exponential change through disruptive technologies and challenges by climate change and other areas – as indicated in the SDGs.
 We are challenging corporate, academic & societal leaders to create a more visionary approach to their mission and purpose.
 The challenge to the HATCH Network is to determine how we stimulate leaders in joining in a series of moonshots that connects International innovation ecosystems?
 How might we try to inspire International leaders to think harder what we stand for and how this can create a better tomorrow for our society

 HATCH Latin America 2017

 EDUCATION || REINVENTING THE PANAMANIAN EDUCATION SYSTEM

-Facilitator: Marilu Salvador
+LAB LEAD/AREA EXPERT: Marilu Salvador